sametmax/devpy/README.rst

 Format the stack trace so that:

 - it separates the various logicial blocs
-- it emphasis the lines of your program and not the stdlb
+- it emphasizes the lines of your program and not the stdlib
 - lines of your program are syntax highlighted

 Just do: